magurmach/Cache_Simulation/README.md

 This project is an effort to simulate real-time Cache management with DRAM data read/write request.
 Direst Mapping section have been completed.

 ##Compile and Run
-We have used a CodeBlocks setup. `Cache Simulation.cdp` will directly open the project in CodeBlocks.
-Then compile and run.
-To compile directly, open `Makefile` and write:
+MAC and Linux supports direct `Makefile` compilation.
+The `Makefile` body will be:

 	all:
 		g++ main.cpp cache_util.h cache_util.cpp -o cache.exe

-For Windows 7, open `Developer Command Prompt` of Visual Studio with command `nmake -f Makefile`
+For Windows 7, Visual Studio is needed.
+An known alternate is [Unix tool for windows](http://unxutils.sourceforge.net/).
+To open with Visual Studio make feature, open `Developer Command Prompt` of Visual Studio from `Start Menu`.
+Change the directory to the folder where the codes and makefile is.
+Then run with command `nmake -f Makefile`.

 #Policies
 ##Direct Mapping Cache Simulation